Human-elephant conflict: A deadly battle over ever decreasing land

 Human-elephant conflict is already one of the biggest conservation challenges.

-With India's ever increasing population growth, elephants and humans are forced into closer contact, resulting in more frequent and severe conflict.
+With India's ever-increasing population growth, elephants and humans are forced into closer contact, resulting in more frequent and severe conflict.

 The shrinking habitats and restricted corridors are absolutely critical for conservation efforts and the future of its iconic mammals.